Real Name | Howard Louis Carr Jr. |

 Carr began his career as a reporter for the Winston-Salem Journal, before returning to New England in 1979 as assistant city editor for the Boston Herald American (now the Boston Herald).[7][8]
 From 1980 to 1981, he was the Boston City Hall bureau chief of the Herald American, and he later worked as the paper's State House bureau chief.[7]
 As a political reporter for WNEV (now WHDH) in 1982, his coverage of then-mayor Kevin White was so relentless that after the mayor announced he was not running again, he told The Boston Globe that one of the things he enjoyed most about his impending retirement was not having Carr chase him around the city.

-For years Carr has criticized former Boston Globe and Herald guest columnist Mike Barnicle.
-In 1998, Barnicle resigned from the Boston Globe over allegations of plagiarism and fabrication of stories.[9]
-A Boston Globe column by Steve Bailey stated that Carr gave out Barnicle's home phone number, an allegation Carr denies.
+For years Carr has criticized former Globe and Herald guest columnist Mike Barnicle.
+In 1998, Barnicle resigned from the Globe over allegations of plagiarism and fabrication of stories.[9]
+A Globe column by Steve Bailey stated that Carr gave out Barnicle's home phone number, an allegation Carr denies.
 Barnicle called Carr "a pathetic figure", and asked "Can you imagine being as consumed with envy and jealousy toward me for as long as it has consumed him?"[10]

 In 1998, Don Imus claimed Carr's wife was having an affair with boxer Riddick Bowe.[11]
 Mrs. Carr retained Alan Dershowitz as her lawyer.
 The parties reached an undisclosed settlement.
 In a 2007 column, Carr alleged that Imus' statements were incited by Barnicle.
 According to Carr, Barnicle told Imus that Carr had said Imus "would die before his kid got out of high school".[12]

-In 2002, the Boston Herald and Carr were the subjects of a lawsuit by Superior Court Judge Ernest Murphy.
+In 2002, the Herald and Carr were the subjects of a lawsuit by Superior Court Judge Ernest Murphy.
 The newspaper reported that Murphy had said of a fourteen-year-old rape victim: "She can't go through life as a victim.
 She's 14.
 She got raped.
 Tell her to get over it."
 He was also alleged to have said of a 79-year-old robbery victim: "I don't care if she's 109."
 Carr, in a front-page column on February 20, 2002, criticized Murphy for setting low cash bails in rape cases and included references to his daughters, wondering what Murphy would do if it was one of his offspring that had been the victim.
 Murphy denied all of the allegations and claimed the newspaper libeled him, ruining his physical and emotional health and damaging his career and reputation as a good man.
 Ultimately, Murphy won the suit and was awarded a $2.09 million payment.
 During the trial, when asked what his reaction was to the Carr column, Murphy had said he "wanted to kill him".[13]

 Broadcasting